mderrien29/kanedama/backend/docs/DECISIONS.md

 So, the application module.
 Nothing much to say here, it's (what i think is) textbook NestJS.
-I tried to not modify it too much, so the application could gain some functionalities in the future, so everything happens in the AccountsModule.
+I tried to not modify it too much, so the application could gain some functionalities in the future, everything happens in the AccountsModule.

 /answer -> AppController.answer -> AppService.getAnswer -> ...